FAQ Frequently Asked Questions

 Why should I choose the Community Fund?

 The Community Fund is the best way that we, as a community, can address the issues that affect us all.
 Through the Community Fund, contributions are invested in three Focus Areas identified as key to a healthy community: Education, Health, and Financial Stability.
 Volunteers work hard to ensure that only programs that demonstrate a measurable impact on people's lives are trusted with United Way dollars — making our community stronger, safer and healthier.

 Will United Way allow me to give directly to my favorite charity?

 It is important that we, as individuals, support those causes that are close to our hearts.
-You may designate your gift to a specific health and human service nonprofit agency, but it's important that we, as a community, use our collective strength to address community problems.
+You may designate your gift to a specific nonprofit agency, but it's important that we, as a community, use our collective strength to address community problems.
 The fact is, through the Community Fund, we have identified a shared set of concerns and can create an effective plan to address them.

 Does United Way send a lot of money to its National Office?